-XI.
+VIII.
 SECURITY PROCEDURES

 SSA and CMS will comply with the requirements of the Federal Information Security Management Act (FISMA), 44 U.S.C.
-Chapter 35, Subchapter II, as amended by the Federal Information Security Modernization Act of 2014 (Pub.
-L. 113-283); related OMB circulars and memoranda, such as Circular No. A-130, Managing Federal Information as a Strategic Resource (July 28, 2016), and Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017); National Institute of Standards and Technology (NIST) directives; and the Federal Acquisition Regulations, including any applicable amendments published after the effective date of this agreement.
+Chapter 35, Subchapter II, as amended by the Federal Information Security Modernization Act of 2014 (Public Law (Pub.
+L.) 113-283); related OMB circulars and memoranda, such as Circular No. A-130, Managing Federal Information as a Strategic Resource (July 28, 2016), and Memorandum M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017); National Institute of Standards and Technology (NIST) directives; and the Federal Acquisition Regulations, including any applicable amendments published after the effective date of this Agreement.
 These laws, directives, and regulations include requirements for safeguarding Federal information systems and personally identifiable information (PII) used in Federal agency business processes, as well as related reporting requirements.
-Both agencies recognize, and will implement, the laws, regulations, NIST standards, and OMB directives, including those published subsequent to the effective date of this agreement.
+Both agencies recognize, and will implement, the laws, regulations, NIST standards, and OMB directives, including those published subsequent to the effective date of this Agreement.

-FISMA requirements apply to all Federal contractors, organizations, or entities that possess or use Federal information, or that operate, use, or have access to Federal information systems on behalf of an agency.
+FISMA requirements apply to all Federal agencies, contractors, organizations, or entities that possess or use Federal information, or that operate, use, or have access to Federal information systems on behalf of an agency.
 Both agencies are responsible for oversight and compliance of their contractors and agents.

-A. Loss Reporting
+A. Incident Reporting

-If either SSA or CMS experiences an incident involving the loss or breach of PII provided by SSA or CMS under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB.
-In the event of a reportable incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team, the agency's privacy office).
-In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this agreement.
+If either Party experiences an incident involving the loss or breach of PII provided by SSA or CMS under the terms of this Agreement, it will follow the incident reporting guidelines issued by OMB (see OMB M-17-12 Preparing for and Responding to a Breach of Personally Identifiable Information (January 3, 2017).
+In the event of a reportable incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Cybersecurity and Infrastructure Security Agency, the agency's privacy office).
+In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this Agreement.
 If CMS is unable to speak with the SSA Systems Security Contact within one hour or if for some other reason notifying the SSA Systems Security Contact is not practicable (e.g., it is outside of the normal business hours), CMS will call SSA's National Network Service Center toll free at 1-877-697-4889.
-If SSA is unable to speak with CMS's Systems Security Contact within one hour, SSA will contact CMS IT Service Desk at (410) 786-2580 or email CMS IT Service Desk@cms.hhs.gov.
+If SSA is unable to speak with CMS's Systems Security Contact within one hour, SSA will contact CMS IT Service Desk at (800) 562-1963 or via email at CMS IT Service Desk@cms.hhs.gov.